Destinations

 Photo credit Getty/Georgeclerk

 One key difference many visitors notice when it comes to driving in New Zealand versus Australia is that it is easy to underestimate how long it can take to drive from one destination to another.
 This is especially true heading out of the main cities and into the countryside.
 Due to rugged, often mountainous landscapes, roads can be narrower and steeper than most, meaning you’ll have to travel slower for safety reasons.
 This is the same for winding or coastal roads – don’t be fooled by the map, as towns that look relatively close can take quite a while to travel between on the road.
+If you are driving in the South Island during winter, you may also need to adjust your driving to suit the conditions and attach snow chains to your tyres.
+Your car rental company will be able to supply you with some if necessary, as well as demonstrate how to fit them.

 Fuel in New Zealand

 One thing to note if you’re coming in from Australia is that New Zealand fuel prices in general tend to be slightly higher than back home.
 To keep up to date with trends in petrol and diesel prices and budget for your trip, keep an eye on the AA’s petrol watch blog.
+Information current as of March 8 2017.
+Please check with official websites for the latest information.

 See also: New Zealand SIM card guide